auto-optimization/eafpy/doc/examples/eaf_plot.md

 fig.show()
 ```
 ## Plot multiple algorithms on the same graph
-To plot multiple EAF data on the same graph, such as comparing the mean result of two algorithms, the `dataset` argument should be a dictionary.
+To plot multiple EAF data on the same graph, such as comparing the median  result of two algorithms, the `dataset` argument should be a dictionary.
 The `type` argument can be any of `lines`, `fill` or `points`.

 ```{code-cell}
 import eafpy as eaf